jackmott/jackmott.github.io/_posts/2016-7-10-marginal gains.markdown

 have a camelcase/pascalcase aware feature.
 The third gif here shows Multi Line editing in action, where you can use the ALT-SHIFT selection feature and make identical changes to many lines at once.
 Most code editors will have a feature like this, it can be very useful to learn it.

-There are dozens of little tracks like this available in any decent code editor.
+There are dozens of little tricks like this available in any decent code editor.
 Any time you find yourself having to bang a lot of keys or use the mouse to get things done, investigate whether your editor has a shortcut built in for the task, or whether you can easily add one.
 These will take practice to use quickly and without thinking about it, but when you build up a nice set of shortcuts, such that you are rarely touching the mouse or repeating keystrokes, you will get things done faster, and more pleasantly.